ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 "batchInvalid".

 Next, the Aggregator checks that batch contains a valid number of reports, as determined by the query type.
-If the size check fails, then the Aggregator MUST abort with error of type "invalidBatchSize".
+If the size check fails, then Helpers MUST abort with an error of type "invalidBatchSize".
+Leaders SHOULD wait for more reports to be validated and try the collection job again later.

 Next, the Aggregator checks that the batch has not been aggregated too many times.
 This is determined by the maximum number of times a batch can be queried,